hashicorp/terraform-website/content/source/docs/enterprise/before-installing/minio-setup-guide.html.md

 You may now [continue the installation in the browser](../install/installer.html#continue-installation-in-browser).
 When you arrive at the Operational Mode choice in the installer, follow these steps:

-1. Choose the "Production" installation type
+1. Choose the "Production" installation type.
-2. Choose the *External Services* operational mode
+2. Choose the *External Services* operational mode.
-3. Provide the required Database URL for the PostgreSQL configuration
+3. Provide the required Database URL for the PostgreSQL configuration.
-4. Choose "S3" for object storage
+4. Choose "S3" for object storage.
-5. Enter the access key and secret access key using the information retrieved from Minio
+5. Enter the access key and secret access key using the information retrieved from Minio.
-6. Provide the endpoint URL, like: `http://<ip address from above>:9000`
+6. Provide the endpoint URL, like: `http://<ip address from above>:9000`.
-7. Enter the name of the bucket you created above (`tfe` in the example)
+7. Enter the name of the bucket you created above (`tfe` in the example).
-8. Enter `us-east-1` for the region; this is arbitrary, but must be a valid AWS region **Note:** The "Test Authentication" button does not currently work for non-AWS endpoints
+8. Enter `us-east-1` for the region; this is arbitrary, but must be a valid AWS region.
+   **Note:** The "Test Authentication" button does not currently work for non-AWS endpoints.
-9. Click "Save"
+9. Click "Save".

 ## Next Steps

-- Familiarize yourself with the various storage backends provided by Minio
+- Familiarize yourself with the various storage backends provided by Minio.
-- Make sure you know how to back up and restore the data written to Minio
+- Make sure you know how to back up and restore the data written to Minio.